 Admission to the Master of Science in Business Analytics program is highly competitive.
 The decision is based on a portfolio of qualifications, including prior academic performance, work experience, entrance exam scores (such as the GMAT or GRE) and letters of recommendation.
 The entrance exam is a university requirement that may be waived if an applicant meets certain criteria.
 For exact criteria and instructions on requesting waivers, see business.fsu.edu/waive.

 The one-year Master of Science in Business Analytics degree program requires students to complete 11 courses (33 credit hours).
 Our program is robust and provides students with a rigorous foundation of machine learning, programming and optimization.
 Students entering the program should be committed to further improving their mathematical/statistical and programming training.
 This training will prepare students to be leaders in the analytics field or to apply to related Ph.D. programs.
 The courses in the program will make use of a variety of mathematical, statistical and programming tools.
 These tools include: (i) calculus and linear algebra, (ii) statistical methods (including regression and its extensions), and (iii) computer programming software (R, Python, C++, Java, etc.)

 The GMAT is the preferred exam.
 If you have not taken the GMAT, you should make plans to take the exam as soon as possible.
 To register to take the GMAT test, gmat.com.

-All applicants must have a bachelor's degree from a regionally accredited institution.
 Previous coursework in business is not required, but all applicants are expected to have a general knowledge of economics, finance, accounting, statistics, calculus and management principles.